ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ## Creating the Web Gallery app using the Developer Tools
 {: #tutorial-create-app}

-Open a terminal, or other appropriate Command Line Interface for your operating system, and create a directory.
-Change your own reference directory to the new one you just created.
-Your application will have its own directory within
+To get your application

 ```bash
 ibmcloud login
 ```
+{:codeblock: .codeblock}
 {: caption="Example x.
 Command to x" caption-side="bottom"}

-For the purposes of this exercise, when asked to choose a region, select `us-south` as the same option will be used later when building a Continuous Deployment (CD) Toolchain, later on in this tutorial.
+For the purposes of this exercise, when asked to choose a region, select `us-south` as the region, as the same option will be used when building a CD Toolchain, later on in this tutorial.

 ```bash
 ibmcloud api cloud.ibm.com
 ```
+{:codeblock: .codeblock}
 {: caption="Example x.
 Command to x" caption-side="bottom"}

 ```bash
 ibmcloud target --cf
 ```
+{:codeblock: .codeblock}
 {: caption="Example x.
 Command to x" caption-side="bottom"}

 ```bash
 ibmcloud dev create
 ```
+{:codeblock: .codeblock}
 {: caption="Example x.
 Command to x" caption-side="bottom"}

 ```